TogoorooDev/sanemark-crystal/spec/fixtures/spec.md

 <p>####### foo</p>
 ````````````````````````````````

-At least one space is required after the `#` characters.
-This helps prevent things like the following from being parsed as headings:
+A space is required after the `#` characters.
+This prevents things like the following from being parsed as headings:

 ```````````````````````````````` example
 #5 bolt